Do the Digit Insurance

 So, what is an easy and healthy way to ease period cramps?

-Period cramps happen due to tensing of your uterine muscles.
-Vajrasana is one of the yoga poses that help relax muscles in your waist region, including in your uterus.
+Period cramps occur due to the tensing of your uterine muscles.
+Vajrasana is one of the yoga poses that help relax muscles in your waist region, including your uterus.
 This consequently eases blood flow and reduces cramps.

 4. Increases Concentration

-Sitting in the Vajrasana pose and focusing on your breathing helps increase your concentration power.
-Not to mention regularly practising Vajrasana poses can help you focus on one subject without getting distracted easily.
+Sitting in the Vajrasana pose and focusing on your breathing helps increase your concentration.
+Regularly practising Vajrasana poses helps you focus on one subject without getting distracted easily.

 5. Helps Fight Against Anxiety